tomalbrc/blockbench-import-library/README.md

 ---

-This project uses code from the [nylon](https://github.com/Provim-Gaming/nylon) library for the animated java 0.4 json exporter
+This project is the continuation / uses code from the [nylon](https://github.com/Provim-Gaming/nylon) library for the animated java 0.4 json exporter

 You can find the original license in LICENSE.nylon